We’re Doing It Again — Giving Back to the Trails!

 Would you like to give back to the White Mountain National Forest?
 Would you like to do your part to help ensure good hiking trails for all to enjoy?
 If so, it’s easy to do.
-We proved that last year.
-Just roll up your sleeves, get primed for work, and join us Sunday, June 23rd, 2019 for our 2nd Annual Volunteer Trails Day with Redline Guiding, the NH Trail Workers’ Group, Ridj-It, and the United States Forest Service (Saco Ranger District).
+Just roll up your sleeves, get primed for work, and join us Sunday, July 19th, 2020 for our 3rd Annual Volunteer Trails Day with Redline Guiding, the NH Trail Workers’ Group, Ridj-It, and the United States Forest Service (Saco Ranger District).
 This is a FREE event and anyone who wants to do their part is welcome and encouraged to attend.
 In fact, bring a friend… or three or four!

 Here are the details…

 - What: Perform trail work using the latest and greatest best practices on a local trail (to be determined).

 - When: July 19, 2020 from 8AM to 4PM (approximately).